Certora/Documentation/docs/cvl/invariants.md

 ------------------------------
 With the introduction of transient storage in Solidity ([EIP-1153](https://eips.ethereum.org/EIPS/eip-1153), Solidity contracts can now use a `tload` or `tstore` instruction to perform `load` and `store` on transient storage.
-A storage that will be reset after the transaction has terminated.
+The transient storage will be reset after a transaction has terminated.

-The Prover will automatically detect the usage of `tload` and `tstore` in the solidity contract and if that's the case add another induction step for transient storage.
+The Prover will automatically detect if any contract in the scene uses `tload` and `tstore` and adds another induction step for transient storage.
 This induction step verifies the invariant is independent from the transient storage, i.e, it will assume the invariant in pre-state, perform a reset of the transient storage and `assert` the invariant in post-state.